-It is assumed that the nodes are deployed in a static scenario and in a uniform randomly distributed manner.
+The proposed protocol has three main functionalities, parent selection that selects the best parent from the qualified neighbours of the node, location management that calculates the position of each node and the minimum radius of RF range and the VNP handling that avoids to forward the packets toward the hole or dead end.
+It is assumed that the nodes are deployed in a static scenario in a uniform randomly distributed manner.
 All nodes are in the same spherical transmission range and they are identical and every node knows its own location.
-The location of each node is represented in a Cartesian coordinates system (X,Y,Z) which can be obtained from GPS module.
-The GPS module calculates the position of each node and it will be used only at the time of deployment and after that it will be switched off to save energy [23].
+The location of each node is represented in a Cartesian coordinates system (X,Y) which can be obtained from GPS module.
+The GPS module calculates the position of each node and it will be used only at the time of deployment and after that it will be switched off to save energy [18], [19].
 The goal of the proposed protocols is to minimize the RF range based on parent location.
 After parent selection in PFR, the position of parents is sent to its entire child.
-PFR technique in 3DPBARP uses the positions data to minimize the RF range.
-The RF range is calculated in location management phase and the transponder of the node set the transponder power to cover only the minimized RF range that is calculated based on node and parent locations.
-Location management phase is one of the key factors in 3DPBARP.
-The Parent Forward Region
+PFR technique in EFPBARP uses the position's data to minimize the RF range.
+The RF range is calculated in location management phase and the transponder of the node set the transponder power to cover only the minimized RF range that is calculated based on node and its parent locations.

-Fig. 1 Optimum Transmision Rang
+Fig. 1.
+Optimum Transmission Rang